gsh199449/productqa/README.md

 ### PAAG
 ### Product-Aware Answer Generation in E-Commerce Question-Answering

-This repository contains dataset for the WSDM 2019 paper Product-Aware Answer Generation in E-Commerce Question-Answering.
+This repository contains dataset for the WSDM 2019 paper Product-Aware Answer Generation in E-Commerce Question-Answering ([Download paper](https://arxiv.org/abs/1901.07696)).

 # About the corpus
 JD Product Question Answer corpus consists of online product-aware QA pairs.
 The corpus cover 469,953 products and 38 product categories.